Editorial illustration for Nvidia Unveils DGX Spark: Mini Version Mirrors Design of Larger DGX Systems

 Common Questions Answered

-What was the symbolic significance of Jensen Huang presenting the first DGX Spark unit to Elon Musk?
+What is the significance of Jensen Huang presenting the DGX Spark to Elon Musk?